dogukilic/datastructurescpp/README.md

-some of the Data Structures in cpp
+some of the Data Structures in c++